Bartoszkie/CRWN-Clothing---React-App/README.md

 ### React e-commerce
-So, this is my biggest react project (yet) and I'am still developing it.
+So, this is my biggest react project (yet) and I'm still developing it while learning from all kinds of tutorials/documentations.

 ### What is this about
 Quick intro: this app is about online clothes shopping.
 Users have ability to log-in - using their newly created account -